 This can be challenging in a dark environment, but you will likely find that setting the focus to the infinity option or just before it will work just fine, as the fireworks are likely to be some distance away.

 Here are some fireworks photos shot on my Canon 6D DSLR camera and the associated settings to give you some ideas.
+I shoot on a mirrorless Canon R5 these days, but the settings work exactly the same way on any camera with manual controls.

 Camera Settings Cheat Sheet for Fireworks

-Here’s a quick cheat sheet to help you remember your Fireworks photography camera settings.
+Here’s a quick cheat sheet to help you remember your fireworks photography camera settings.

 - Camera in manual mode